yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

     + Responsible for the binding relationship of OBs and OBCs
 + The Plugin and Sidecar containers run together in a single Pod, which may be managed by a Deployment.
     + The gRPC connection is made through the Pod’s localhost.
 + No node affinity or other requirements exist.
++ Operations must be idempotent in order to handle failure recovery.

 ## Workflows